seyi007i/ECS-with-terraform/README.md

 The following steps detail how to deploy and tear down network infrastructure using Terraform:

+1.  **`run github action`**:  Create the required secrets variable as listed in the note and manually run the github action.

-1.  **`terraform init`**:  Initializes the Terraform working directory.
+2.  **`terraform init`**:  Initializes the Terraform working directory.
 This command downloads the necessary provider plugins (e.g., the AWS provider) and sets up the backend for storing the Terraform state.

-2.  **`terraform plan`**:  Creates an execution plan.
+3.  **`terraform plan`**:  Creates an execution plan.
 Terraform compares the desired state (defined in your configuration files) with the current state of your infrastructure (stored in the state file) and determines the changes that need to be made.
 The plan shows you exactly what Terraform will do before it does it.

 3.  **`terraform apply`**:  Applies the changes described in the execution plan.
 Terraform provisions or modifies the network infrastructure resources in your AWS account to match the configuration.